bueroparallel/bp_pagetree/Readme.md

 ## Installation

-As yet, only manual installation is possible.
-Addition to TER is planned for the near future.
+Installation is possible manually of course, via TER or composer.

 ## Known limitations